Toxicaptain/directors-cut-rpg-discord-bot/README.md

 Rolls a single d6.
 This can be used for Outgunned's death roulette, for example.

+### `/settings <dice_set>`

+Sets the dice set to use for the current channel.
+The following dice sets are currently supported:
+* Outgunned (default)
+* Outgunned Adventure
+* Household
+* Numbers

+The changes are purely visual, in the form of different dice emojis.
+There are no mechnical differences between the dice sets.

 ## Future Improvements

-The following improvements are planned:

-### Game-specific Dice Sets

-The bot currently defaults to the official Outgunned dice emojis.
-In the future, I may add support for alternative dice sets, such as Outgunned Adventure and Household dice.
-This would be purely a visual update; there are no mechanical differences between using these dice and regular d6.
+None currently planned.
+Please feel free to submit an issue with your feature request.

 ## Development